Frequently Asked Questions

 Q: What does ‘U-pick’ mean and what are some examples?

 A: U-pick refers to the crops that you yourself go into the fields to harvest.
 U-pick crops may include cherry tomatoes, peas, beans, tomatillos, husk cherries, strawberries, raspberries, hot peppers, edamame, annual herbs like parsley, basil, dill, cilantro, perennial herbs like oregano, thyme, sage, rosemary, and flowers.
 Signs, containers, and alotted quantities will help you along your way.
+U-pick is strictly limited to the crops specified on the board in the pick up room.

 Q: How many weeks does the pick up season last?